Levels of organization in an ecosystem

-In the diagram above, you will notice that Gill, the goldfish, is interacting with its environment, and will only crossbreed with other gold fishes just like her.
+In the diagram above, you will notice that Gill, the goldfish, is interacting with its environment, and will only crossbreed with other goldfish just like her.

-A group of individuals of a given species that live in a specific geographic area at a given time. (example is Gill and his family and friends and other fishes of Gill’s species) Note that populations include individuals of the same species, but may have different genetic makeup such as hair/eye/skin colour and size between themselves and other populations.
+A group of individuals of a given species that live in a specific geographic area at a given time. (an example is Gill, her family, friends, and other fish of Gill’s species) Note that populations include individuals of the same species, but may have different genetic makeup such as hair/eye/skin color and size between themselves and other populations.

-This includes all the populations in a specific area at a given time.
+It includes all the populations in a specific area at a given time.
 A community includes populations of organisms of different species.
-In the diagram above, note how populations of gold fishes, salmons, crabs and herrings coexist in a defined location.
+In the diagram above, note how populations of goldfish, salmons, crabs, and herrings coexist in a defined location.
 A great community usually includes biodiversity.